packagist/private-packagist-docs/docs/setup.md

 ]
 ```

+Alternatively, it is possible to configure your template package to already include your Private Packagist repository in its composer.json.
+We do not encourage this approach, because this pre-defined repository
+will cause conflicts if you rely on functionality that uses different private repositories, such as suborganizations or vendor customers.
+If you do prefer to take this approach, you should remove the `--add-repository` option from the `create-project` command.

 Note: Running `composer create-project` with multiple `--repository` arguments is only supported with Composer 2.

 ## Adding Private Packagist to an existing project with a composer.json